 Fanny joins us from Stockholm and is interning with HAG for the final component of her Bachelor Program in Peace and Development Studies at Uppsala University, Sweden.
 During her years in Uppsala, she was active within the Red Cross Youth Association as a project administrator.
 She has also worked for the Swedish Migration Agency.
 Last year, she completed a one-year exchange program at Deakin University, Melbourne.
 While studying at Deakin, she volunteered with AMES Australia, assisting newly arrived migrants to settle in Australia.
 Before arriving to Melbourne for her internship with HAG, she completed her bachelor thesis on the role of social capital in reducing women’s vulnerability to disasters.
 Fanny is interested in gender issues in humanitarian action and peace-building and is eager to learn more about the challenges facing the Asia-Pacific region.

 David joined us from Ottawa, Canada during his final year in the Master of Arts in Disaster and Emergency Management program at Royal Roads University, located in Victoria, British Columbia.
-He was a retired Royal Canadian Air Force pilot, and served in Afghanistan twice, once as a military advisor to the United Nations Assistance Mission in Afghanistan, the second time as a Chief of Civil-Military Cooperation with NATO’s International Security Assistance Force in Kabul.
+He was a retired Royal Canadian Air Force pilot, and served in Afghanistan twice, once as a military advisor to the United Nations Assistance Mission in Afghanistan, the second time as a Chief of Civil-Military Operations with NATO’s International Security Assistance Force in Kabul.
 He finished his military career working in Canadian Armed Forces deployed operations policy & planning for the Asia-Pacific region.
 Although David originally came to us with a particular interest in Civil-Military Coordination, he found himself instead pursuing a significantly wider range of issues such as gender bias in the media, the challenges of integrating environmental considerations in emergency response, and the rapid advance of unmanned aerial vehicle technology in the humanitarian sector.
 He told us that although the subjects were not what he expected to pursue, he had a great time exploring them.
 When leaving HAG, David was unsure of what would be next, but hadn’t ruled out the possibility of getting some more mud on his boots with a deployment or two.

 Tyrone, originally from Queensland, is currently completing his Master of Education at University of Melbourne.
 Tyrone has also completed a Master of Teaching and a Bachelor of Arts, majoring in Criminology and Sociology.
 Tyrone is undertaking his internship through the Careers Trackers Indigenous Internship Program, which seeks to connect Indigenous students with business throughout Australia.
 Tyrone has an interest in working with underrepresented demographics and encouraging the inclusion of these groups within the private sector and educational environmental.
 Tyrone has experience working for government agencies, charitable foundations and has played in a number of prominent football leagues including the Victorian Football League and Victorian Amateur Football Association.
 Tyrone completed this thesis during his Master of Teaching titled ‘Thriving not surviving: Exploring the notions of success and cultural identity in urban boarding school opportunities for remote Aboriginal and Torres Strait Islander students’.